chr-ibb/chr-ibb.github.io/_pages/floppi.md

 <blockquote>Does Floppi sell my info, or anything like that?
 Does Floppi store my info in the cloud?</blockquote>

-No. Floppi saves your username, 0auth token, and list of reddit posts directly on your phone.
+No. Floppi saves your username, 0auth token (encrypted), and list of reddit posts directly on your phone.
 That's it!

 <blockquote>Is it safe to enter my Reddit password into Floppi?</blockquote>